 Learning how to write effectively was a process that included much searching and trial and error.
 I first learned a very basic and structured way of writing, which was difficult to make errors and not write effectively with.
 At the same, I liked to write in a descriptive manner and often felt limited in my writing when using this method.
 With the help of a teacher I expanded my horizon and tried a variety of writing styles.
 I saw how writing brought up emotions in me, and how it was a way for me to express, create, and communicate.
 Furthermore, I took a particular interest in commentaries as I was able to fulfill the writing requirements and regulations of an assignment all while experiencing the same pleasure I had from more creative ways of writing.
 In the end I was able to find a writing method that allowed me to work to my full potential.
 Effective writing is not just something you pick up and perfect instantly; it takes time and experience and will constantly evolve with you throughout life.

+Antoine,

+Overall, this is a very good essay.
+You have a strong introduction that introduces your topic, foreshadows the rest of your essay, and hints at your stakes.
+Your topic sentences are pretty good as well and you finish with a strong conclusion.
+Your essay flows well and has good transitions.

+Please review the formatting guidelines in the course syllabus, specifically in relation to your font type and size, as well as the spacing between your title and the beginning of your essay.
+Also, I know I forgot to put this in the syllabus, but I would appreciate it if you single-spaced the header.

+The highlighted sections are mostly grammar issues.
+If you have any questions about your paper, my comments, or the class in general, I would be happy to discuss them with you in person during office hours.

 Short Assignment 1.1 Rubric

 See the course syllabus for a discussion of each evaluation category.